OLED1/oleds-helm-charts/README.md

 # Welcome to **Oled's helm charts**
-This repository is a collection of some custom helm charts packaged by Oled.
+This repository is a collection of some custom helm charts adapted and packaged by Oled.

 ## Install
 ```